Diegem: Sights

-Dutch/Flemish is the language spoken in Diegem, as it's located in Flemish Brabant.

 Economy

 Brussels Airlines has its corporate head office in the b.house in Zaventem and in Diegem.
 Brussels Airlines formed in 2006 as a result of a merger between SN Brussels and Virgin Express.

 The Europe, Middle East, and Africa operations of Chevron Phillips are based in Stockholm Building in Airport Plaza in Diegem.

 The 3M company has had a European office at Hermeslaan 7 in Diegem since 1970.

 Education

 Primary schools in Diegem include Gemeentelijke Basisschool De Fonkel and Parochiale Basisschool.
 GISO Machelen provides secondary education to Diegem residents.
 Bibliotheek Machelen-Diegem is the public library of the town.

 Sports

 The Superprestige Diegem is a December evening cyclo-cross race held in Diegem, Belgium, which is part of the Superprestige.

 Football club Diegem Sport is the town club and plays in the Belgian Third Division.

 Sister Cities

-Diegem became sister cities with Northbrook, Illinois, in 1966.
+Diegem became sister cities with Northbrook, Illinois, USA, in 1966.